Illinois Mail-in Ballot Deadline Challenge

 Bost v.
 Illinois State Board of Elections

-Lawsuit filed on behalf of three Republicans, including the current representative for the 12th Congressional District, Michael Bost, alleging that Illinois’ mail-in ballot receipt deadline violates federal law.
+Lawsuit filed on behalf of three Republicans, including Rep. Michael Bost, alleging that Illinois’ mail-in ballot receipt deadline violates federal law.
 The plaintiffs argue that federal law requires states to hold Election Day on the first Tuesday in November, but Illinois allows mail-in ballots to be received and counted for up to two weeks after Election Day.
 They argue this ballot receipt deadline effectively extends Election Day and, as a result, their votes are allegedly “diluted by illegal ballots received in violation of the federal Election Day statutes.”
 The lawsuit asks the federal court to prohibit Illinois election officials from counting mail-in ballots received after Election Day in future elections.

-On Aug.
-21, 2024, the 7th U.S. Circuit Court of Appeals affirmed the district court’s decision and dismissed the case.
+- Aug.
+21, 2024: The 7th U.S. Circuit Court of Appeals affirmed the district court’s decision and dismissed the case.
 Illinois’ mail-in ballot receipt deadline will remain in place.

 Case Documents (district court)